vectorgrp/bazel-rules/rules/dvteam/README.md

 A dvteam_def rule that contains the actual implementation

 # Example usage
-The following showcases an example on how to use a rule and toolchain in your Bazel project environment.
+The following showcases an example on how to use a rule in your Bazel project environment.

 ## Fetching the rule

-In a `WORKSPACE` or `MODULE.bazel` file add an `http_archive` rule to fetch the rule and toolchain:
+In a `WORKSPACE` or `MODULE.bazel` file add an `http_archive` rule to fetch the rule:

 ```python
 http_archive(